joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 ### Canvas

 Canvas is our key organizational tool.
-You'll find lessons and assignments in it.
+You'll find a schedule of lessons and assignments in it.

 ### Piazza